matdotcx/boblbee/README.md

 ## Using `boblbee`

 I like to keep my repos in a local workspace.
-Given that this is the very first thing I'll install, I'll create the path at the time I clone the repo.
+Given that this is the very first thing I'll install, I'll create the path at the time I curl the repo.
+Given that I don't have any tooling installed yet, I use `curl` to grab things, rather than clone to repo directly with `git`

-    mkdir -p workspace/gl52/boblbee && git clone https://github.com/matdotcx/boblbee.git ~/workspace/gl52/boblbee
+    mkdir -p workspace/gl52/ && cd workspace/gl52 && curl -L http://github.com/matdotcx/boblbee/archive/gold.tar.gz | tar zxf - &&  mv boblbee-gold boblbee

 Once the clone has completed, you can then initialise boblebee with the following command